yohasebe/monadic-chat-cli/apps/chat/chat.md

 - analyze the topic of the new prompt and insert it at the end of the value list of the "topics" property
 - avoid giving a response that is the same or similar to one of the previous responses in "messages"
 - program code in the response must be embedded in a code block in the markdown text
+- update the value of "tokens" with the number of tokens of the resulting JSON object"

+Make sure the following formal requirements are all fulfilled:

 - do not use invalid characters in the JSON object
-- update the value of "tokens" with the number of tokens of the resulting JSON object"
 - escape double quotes and other special characters in the text values in the resulting JSON object
 - increment the value of "turns" by 1 and update the property so that the value of "turns" equals the number of the items in the "messages" of the resulting JSON object
 - add "\n\n###\n\n" at the end of the "response" value.